junjihashimoto/cppautogui/docs/tests.rst

 Testing
 =======

-The unit tests for PyAutoGUI are currently not comprehensive.
-The tests (in basicTests.py) cover the following:
+The unit tests for CppAutoGUI are currently not comprehensive.
+The tests (in basicTests.cpp) cover the following:

 - onScreen()
 - size()